Health official stresses importance of getting the bivalent booster

+Plattsburgh, NY — North Country officials confirmed nearly 30 new cases of COVID-19 in a three-country region on Sunday.

-Plattsburgh, NY — As of Sunday, there were 3 confirmed new COVID cases in Essex County, 5 in Franklin County and 21 in Clinton County.
+Three cases were reported in Essex County, five in Franklin County and 21 in Clinton County.

 Debra Tackett of the Clinton County Health Department stressed the importance of getting the newest booster shot for COVID-19 if you are eligible.